 Ask how the builder manages the design-to-construction handoff and who owns trade coordination.
 Subcontractors should have direct experience with:

-• Exterior waterproofing on ICF surfaces
+• Exterior waterproofing on concrete wall assemblies

 If the builder can't name who coordinates each trade, that gap will show up in the build.

-How Tect Can Help
+How earth'smart powered by tect Can Help

 Two engagement paths are available: